Entrepreneurs du Monde's program in France

 France: Geographical, historical and economic context

-French culture is marked by its diversity, the identity of its regions, borrowings from other peoples and its geographical, ethnic and political stability.
+French culture is marked by its diversity, regional identity, debts to other people and its geographic, ethnic and political stability.

-Nevertheless, the country has been running a budget deficit for the last ten years as a result of the 2008 global economic crisis, which caused record unemployment and job insecurity.
-As a result, more than 9 million people now live below the poverty line, and since the mid-2000s inequality has increased.
-This poverty affects mostly people living in difficult social conditions.
+The country has, however, been in budget deficit for a decade following the global economic crisis in 2008 that caused a record level of unemployment and vulnerability.
+Thus today more than 9 million people live below the poverty line, and we have seen that since the middle of the years 2,000 inequality has become worse.
+This poverty is mostly amongst people living in socially difficult conditions.

-The unemployment rate is relatively stable.
-Although the situation of women has improved with better access to employment, they are particularly affected by precarious employment.
+The level of unemployment, meanwhile, is relatively stable.
+Although the situation for women has improved, with better access to employment, they are particularly impacted by insecure jobs.

 Entrepreneurs du Monde in France

-In 2015, Entrepreneurs du Monde moved its head office from Poitiers to Vaulx-en-Velin in the dynamic city of Lyon.
-Since then, the city of Lyon has been welcoming hundreds of refugee and Roma families into a situation where the number of people below the poverty line is growing significantly across the region, and where basic rights such as housing remain out of reach for many people.
+In 2015 Entrepreneurs du Monde moved its headquarters from Poitiers to Vaulx-en-Velin to integrate the dynamism of the Lyon metropolitan area.
+Since that year, the Lyon Metropolis has accepted hundreds of refugee families in an environment where the number of people below the poverty line is already growing noticeably throughout the area and where the rights to essentials, such as housing, remain inaccessible for many people.